CrazyFahim/Fungus-Detection-App/README.md

 pip install -r requirements.txt
 ```

-- To run these apps, you must install Streamlit on your device.
-Once installed, navigate to the directory containing the ```app.py``` and run it using the following command:
+- To run the app, you must install Streamlit on your device.
+Once installed, run ```app.py``` using the following command:

 ```bash
 python -m streamlit run app.py